 The concept of “marketing automation” has been popular already for over 10 years.
 By now, we should understand that it’s not merely about automating email send-outs or A/B tests, but it is rather about taking a holistic approach to automation within all areas of marketing.

-Yet, most marketing departments put the majority of their efforts into producing case-by-case marketing campaigns, which imply that there are few synergies between the campaigns.
+Yet, most marketing departments put the majority of their efforts into producing case-by-case marketing campaigns, implying few synergies between the campaigns.
 Also, an excessive focus on marketing campaigns supersedes the focus on managing the overall customer experience, which should be a far more important goal in marketing.
-Mass campaigns often fail to fulfill the customers’ expectations, as well as the cost-saving targets.
+Mass campaigns often fail to fulfil the customers’ expectations, as well as the cost-saving targets.

-Instead, the focus should be on marketing automation that is the tool to orchestrate the touch-points with your prospects and customers across channels because with this approach, you can ensure that the customer experiences are relevant and genuinely engaging.
+Instead, the focus should be on marketing automation that is the tool to orchestrate the touch-points with your prospects and customers across channels.
+With this approach, you can ensure that the customer experiences are relevant and genuinely engaging.

 Today, the sales teams embrace digitalisation and automation with a higher sense of urgency and commitment than ever before.
 For example, cold calling, early-stage lead qualification and manual research on prospects are tasks where automation can play a big role in boosting the sales process.
 Overall, automation increases internal effectiveness and enables the sales reps to focus on more important tasks – those that bring value to the company.
 Below we list many tasks in Sales development that automation can help with.

 Instead of guessing what the best-suited product or service for the customer could be, an AI-powered service system can provide customer-specific recommendations, which helps the service reps to give better-informed advice.
 Also, much of the service personnel time could be saved by automating tasks, such as collecting customer feedback and reviews or increasing self-service with chatbots and intelligent authentication.
 Our list below provides coverage of tasks that are easy to fix with the latest automation technologies to guide you forward.

-Success factor in automation is to focus on the people as much as on the technology
+The Success Factor in Automation is to Focus on the People as Much as on the Technology